What to do in Paris in September

 Seine River Cruise

-If this is your first time visiting Paris, I recommend a river cruise down the sea.
+If this is your first time visiting Paris, I recommend a river cruise down the Seine.
 It is one of the best things you can do to see the city.
 There are several boat options, most of which are just an hour long.
 I always recommend the Batobus Paris because you can purchase a one—or two-day pass and hop on and off.

 The boat stops at all the major attractions in the city, and you can use it to get around.
 This is a fun way to break up the day if you have kids.